timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-administration.md

 a part of it).

-However, in some cases settings *should* be different depending on node, because nodes might be provisioned differently (having, e.g., varying levels of CPU, memory, and disk capabilities) and the role of the access node is different from a data node's.
+However, in some cases settings *should* be different depending on node, because nodes might be provisioned differently (having, for example, varying levels of CPU, memory, and disk capabilities) and the role of the access node is different from a data node's.